-Gain access to the online application
+Gain Access to the Online Application

-Once your organization has been deemed eligible, the primary contact on file will receive email access to the online Project Support II application.
+Once your organization has been deemed eligible, the primary contact on file will receive an email providing access to the online Project Support II application.
 The earlier you submit the eligibility check, the sooner you will have access to the online application.